symbiotejs/docsite/md/TypeScript.md

 ## TypeScript

-We love TypeScript, but not for it's syntax or transpilation workflow.
-We believe that type security and type checking tools are very important for modern web development, but...
+We believe that type security, type checking and static analysis tools are very important for the modern web development, but...

 * We don't want to lose the ability to run our raw code in browser or node runtime directly
 * We don't want to lose the ability to share our ESM source modules to any external JavaScript projects